OVERVIEW

 Day 13 & Day 14: No Man's Land Day: Sahara, Sahara and Sahara

-For two days, we will travel approximately 500 km on the N1 to Dakhla.
-To our right is the blue Atlantic Ocean and to our left stretches the endless expanses of the Sahara.
+For two days, we will travel around 500 km on the N1 to Dakhla.
+To our right is the blue Atlantic Ocean and to our left stretch the endless expanses of the Sahara.
 We will have time to make stops along the beautiful coast and drive off-road along sections of the beach.
 Optionally, we can drive faster and take a rest day in the surfer town of Dakhla.

 Day 15: Dakar is calling: Off to the unknown

 We follow the route of the iron ore train Off Road to Atar.
-The route is challenging, and we will need two days to reach the oasis.
+The route is challenging and we will need two days to reach the oasis.
 Atar was once an important city in the high culture of the Moors, who are the namesakes of the country.

 Day 19: The Legend Dakar: On the Beach